krishdu/Blink-and-Buy/README.md

             + stored the entire order details in session storage.
         + added a Payment Component
             + added a backend route for process payment (using `Stripe` payment gateway- test mode), which will return a client secret key on the paticular payment intent.
-                + then from Payment Component we can make the payment (using the generated client secret key)
+                + then from Payment Component we can make the payment (using the generated client secret key).
+                + On succesful payment go to OrderSucess Component.
+        + Added myOrders component using `material-ui data-grid`(to show all orders as a table) package.
+        + Added orderDetails Component to view a paticular order.